- Prerequisites

 - Your device list should be empty now.
 This is because it displays the devices of the tenant.
 Navigate to the customer hierarchy to see your device.

-- Your device is now in the Customers group "All".
+- Your device is owned by the customer and is located in the customer's device group "My Devices".

 Step 7.3 Share the dashboard